mek97/reoptimization-algorithms/CONTRIBUTING.rst

 Git Branches
 ------------

 All new development happens in the ``master`` branch.
 All PRs should target that branch.
+Push the changes